-6.4.
-As outsourcing arrangements have the potential of increasing an authorized insurer's business/operational risk, such arrangements are subject to on-site inspection and off-site review by the IA.
-An authorized insurer should submit to the IA any supplementary information as required by the IA from time to time to enable it to monitor the insurer's outsourcing arrangements.
-The IA reserves the right, in extreme case, to require an authorized insurer to take steps to make alternative arrangement for any outsourced service.
+As outsourcing arrangements have the potential of increasing an insurer's business/operational risk, such arrangements are subject to on-site inspection and off-site review by the IA.
+An authorized insurer should submit to the IA any supplementary information as required by the IA from time to time to enable him to monitor its outsourcing arrangements.
+The IA reserves the right, in extreme case, to require an insurer to take steps to make alternative arrangement for any outsourced service.